The German Team Tournament: Medieval Pool in Germany 2024

 The couple of beers before our meal, together with the bottle of wine with it were however not quite enough, leading to a selection of digestifs and then several nuttily strong beers in an ill-advised stop at a pub on the way back to our cabin in the woods for the night

 The next morning.. had seen us visit the Bastogne Barracks Tank Museum, which had been closed the last time we went through Bastogne (as that had been on a Monday - and all of the bits of Europe where you want to go are always closed on Mondays).
-You can see the tanks (and guns) they have here:
+You can see the tanks (and guns) they have here in this video reel of the photos I took in the museum:

 Bastogne Barracks Tank Museum